Vycka/LoadRunner/README.md

 * NuGet: `Install-Package Viki.LoadRunner`

 ## *Quick Intro*
-* Quickintro is based for 0.1.5.* version.
-Latest is 0.1.6, until readme.md is updated, try follow this commit https://github.com/Vycka/LoadRunner/commit/65e53f7acd6a394bb529a251ef6086884e6185aa
 * If you are planning to use things like `WebRequest` for API tests, don't forget to lift the connection limit in .NET (`<connectionManagement><add address = "*" maxconnection = "100" /></connectionManagement>`)

 ### *ILoadTestScenario*